spkenv/spk/docs/spfs/cli/markdown.md

 ###### **Arguments:**

-* `<FROM>` ΓÇö The tag or id to use as the base of the computed diff, defaults to the current runtime
+* `<FROM>` — The tag or id to use as the base of the computed diff, defaults to the current runtime
-* `<TO>` ΓÇö The tag or id to diff the base against, defaults to the contents of the spfs filesystem
+* `<TO>` — The tag or id to diff the base against, defaults to the contents of the spfs filesystem